-Even though it’s a little bit more compact than a lot of the Canon Digital ELPH models that came before it, the PowerShot SD110 has the same fantastic aesthetics and crisp design that are characteristic of ELPH cameras.
+Even though it’s a little bit more compact than many of the Canon Digital ELPH models that came before it, the PowerShot SD110 has the same fantastic aesthetics and crisp design characteristic of ELPH cameras.
 The Canon PowerShot SD110 is a simple point-and-shoot digital camera that offers a number of additional exposure capabilities for a little bit of further versatility.
 The camera is very compact and easy to use, owing to a design that has a lens that smoothly retracts into the body.

 The SD110 makes use of an advanced nine-point AiAF (Artificial Intelligence Autofocus) system to determine focus.
 This system employs a large active area in the image’s center to calculate the focal distance (a feature that has impressed me on a variety of ELPH models and one that I would like to see continued).
 You can switch off AiAF by going into the menu for the Record option, which will then set the autofocus to the middle of the frame by default.

 Next to the optical viewfinder is a light emitter that serves various purposes.
 These include helping with focusing, reducing the appearance of red eyes, and providing a countdown for the self-timer.
-When the camera is turned on, the telescopic lens swiftly slides into position and then retracts completely within the camera so that it may keep its flat profile.
+When the camera is turned on, the telescopic lens swiftly slides into position and then retracts entirely within the camera so that it may keep its flat profile.
 The camera’s little microphone may be found directly below the flash.

-The rear panel of the camera has all of the camera’s remaining controls, as well as both the optical and LCD viewfinders.
-There are buttons labeled “Set,” “Menu,” “Display,” and “Function” that run down the bottom edge of the LCD monitor.
+The rear panel of the camera has all of the camera’s remaining controls, as well as the optical and LCD viewfinders.
+There are buttons labeled “Set,” “Menu,” “Display,” and “Function” that runs down the bottom edge of the LCD monitor.
 To the right of these buttons is a multi-functional arrow pad that may be accessed through the “Four-Way Arrow.”
 The Playback, Auto, Manual, and Movie camera modes may be accessed via the dial in the top right corner of the screen.

-The bottom panel of the SD110 is smooth and flat, and it houses the metal tripod mount as well as the compartment for the battery and memory card.
+The bottom panel of the SD110 is smooth and flat, and it houses the metal tripod mount and the compartment for the battery and memory card.
 Because the weight of the camera, which is placed off-center on the tripod head, might cause the mount threads to become too stressed, I like it when the tripod mount is not positioned so far off to the side of the camera.